How to find area left of a z score

 You can find area to the left of a z score (where z is greater than the mean) by using a z-table.
 The trick to using a z-table is knowing that the numbers in a z-table represent percentages.
 For example, a value in the table of 0.5000 represents 50% of the area under the curve and a value of .9999 represents 99% of the area under a curve.
 Once you know how to read the table, finding the area only takes a step or two!

 If you are looking for other variations on area, see the index article, area under a normal distribution curve.
 You’ll find several articles for all different possibilities of areas.
-For example, finding the area for a value between 0 and any z-score, between two z-scores, or an area to the right of a z-score.
+For example, finding the area for a value between 0 and any z-score, or an area to the right of a z-score.

 How to find area left of a z score: Steps